MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 #### Modifying an existing sales document

->   You can add items, delete items, or change item quantities on a sales
->   document.
-You also can increase the item quantity on items that have been
+You can add items, delete items, or change item quantities on a sales document.
+You also can increase the item quantity on items that have been transferred.

->   transferred.
+> [!NOTE]

->   *You can’t modify an invoice or return that has been posted.
-If you discover
->   a mistake after posting a document, you’ll need to enter a transaction to
->   reverse the original transaction.
-For example, enter a return to reverse an
+> You can’t modify an invoice or return that has been posted.
+If you discover a mistake after posting a document, you’ll need to enter a transaction to reverse the original transaction.
+For example, enter a return to reverse an invoice.
->   invoice.*

->   If you are using sales quote workflow or customer credit limit override
->   workflow, you can’t modify a quote, order, fulfillment order, or invoice
->   that is pending approval.
-You can modify a document that is pending approval
->   if you are the current approver of the document.
-You must resubmit a quote,
->   order, fulfillment order, or invoice after modifying an approved document or
->   a document that doesn’t need approval.
+If you are using sales quote workflow or customer credit limit override workflow, you can’t modify a quote, order, fulfillment order, or invoice that is pending approval.
+You can modify a document that is pending approval if you are the current approver of the document.
+You must resubmit a quote, order, fulfillment order, or invoice after modifying an approved document or a document that doesn’t need approval.

->   **To modify an existing sales document:**
+**To modify an existing sales document:**

 1. In the navigation pane, choose the Sales button, and then choose the Sales Order Transactions list.

 2. Select a sales document to edit.

 3. In the Modify group, choose Edit to open the Sales Transaction Entry window.

 4. Highlight the item to change and enter the correct information.

     If documents are set up to be allocated by document or batch, additional items entered on the document after you have allocated the document will be allocated by line and you must address each quantity shortage that arises.

->   If you decrease a Quantity to Back Order or a Quantity Canceled on a
->   document, the item won’t be reallocated automatically.
-The Quantity Alert
->   icon will appear next to the quantity and you’ll have to allocate the
->   quantity again.
-For more information about allocation, see *Chapter 19,
+    If you decrease a Quantity to Back Order or a Quantity Canceled on a document, the item won’t be reallocated automatically.
+The Quantity Alert icon will appear next to the quantity and you’ll have to allocate the quantity again.
+For more information about allocation, see *Chapter 19, “Allocating item quantities.”*
->   “Allocating item quantities.”*
+    > [!NOTE]

->   *To delete an item, highlight the item and choose Edit \>\> Delete Row.
-You
->   can’t delete an item that has been transferred to another document.*
+    > To delete an item, highlight the item and choose Edit \>\> Delete Row.
+You can’t delete an item that has been transferred to another document.

 1. Save the document.

->   You might have to resubmit a quote, if you are using sales quote workflow.
+You might have to resubmit a quote, if you are using sales quote workflow.

->   If the document exceeds the customer’s credit limit and you are using
->   customer credit limit override workflow, you can submit the document for
+If the document exceeds the customer’s credit limit and you are using customer credit limit override workflow, you can submit the document for approval.
->   approval.

 #### Adding a comment to sales documents

->   You can add comments to sales documents—quotes, orders, back orders,
->   invoices, or returns—or to individual line items on a sales document.
-These
->   comments can be printed on sales documents, including picking tickets and
->   packing slips.
-Comments can be predefined on a company-wide basis, and used
->   on Sales Order Processing, Invoicing, or Purchase Order Processing
->   documents.
-You can enter the ID of a predefined comment in the Sales
->   Transaction Entry or Sales Item Detail Entry windows.
+You can add comments to sales documents—quotes, orders, back orders, invoices, or returns—or to individual line items on a sales document.
+These comments can be printed on sales documents, including picking tickets and packing slips.
+Comments can be predefined on a company-wide basis, and used on Sales Order Processing, Invoicing, or Purchase Order Processing documents.
+You can enter the ID of a predefined comment in the Sales Transaction Entry or Sales Item Detail Entry windows.

+> [!NOTE]
->   *You can enter up to 200 characters, which will appear on the sales document
->   as four lines of 50 characters each.
-If you want longer comments to appear,
->   use Report Writer to modify the document layout.*
+> You can enter up to 200 characters, which will appear on the sales document as four lines of 50 characters each.
+If you want longer comments to appear, use Report Writer to modify the document layout.

->   You can create new comments while you are entering transactions.
-You can
->   also create custom comments for a particular document or line item, or
->   modify existing comments.
-One-time comments or modified comments won’t be
->   available for other documents or line items.
+You can create new comments while you are entering transactions.
+You can also create custom comments for a particular document or line item, or modify existing comments.
+One-time comments or modified comments won’t be available for other documents or line items.

->   **To create a new comment:**
+**To create a new comment:**

 1. In the Sales Transaction Entry window or the Sales Item Detail Entry window, enter a new Comment ID, then press TAB.

 2. A message will ask if you want to add this comment ID.
 Choose Add to display the Comment Setup window.

 3. Select the series this comment will be associated with.